danishyasin33/go-snippets/README.md

 ## GRPC
 It's a sample GRPC service that has a go service that communicates with a python grpc server to handle a `blurBackground` request.
 The python script uses a ML model to detect the background of an image and then blur behind it.
 The complexity of the blurring is hidden behind an `infer` method that is not included here.

+## TODO
+1. Add tests to make it easier to check the functions